Well-being and pastoral in Prep

 In this section

-We take pride in delivering exceptional pastoral support
+We take pride in exceptional pastoral support

 House system

-Kimbolton houses provide an added dimension to the children’s sense of community and are a focus for a wide variety of sporting, academic and other competitions.
+Pastoral care is centred around our house system.
+Our Houses provide an added dimension to the children’s sense of community and are a focus for a wide variety of sporting, academic and other competitions.

 Well-being services